regen-network/regen-ledger/x/data/spec/01_concepts.md

 # Concepts

-## Data Anchoring
+### Anchor

-Proving that a piece of data was known to exist at a certain point in time.
+Anchoring data is a way to prove a piece of data was known to exist at a certain point in time.
 This can also be referred to as "secure timestamping".

-## Data Signing
+### Attest

-Asserting to the veracity and validity of a piece of data.
-Signing implies that the contents of the data are generally accepted to be true by the signer.
+Attesting to data is a way to validate a piece of data.
+Attesting to data implies that the contents of the data are accepted to be true by the attestor.

+### Resolver

+...

+### IRI

+...

+### Raw Data

+...

+### Graph Data

+...